 The working fluid is water and steam.
-This is called feed water and steam cycle.
-The ideal Thermodynamic Cycle to which the operation of a Thermal Power Station closely resembles is the RANKINE CYCLE.
+This is called the feed water and steam cycle.
+The ideal Thermodynamic Cycle to which the operation of a Thermal Power Station closely resembles is the rankine cycle.

-The condensate along with some fresh make up feed water is again fed into the boiler by pump (called the boiler feed pump).
+The condensate along with some fresh makeup feed water is again fed into the boiler by a pump (called the boiler feed pump).

-In condenser the steam is condensed by cooling water.
-Cooling water recycles through cooling tower.
-This constitutes cooling water circuit.
+In the condenser, the steam is condensed by cooling water.
+Cooling water recycles through the cooling tower.
+This constitutes a cooling water circuit.

-The ambient air is allowed to enter in the boiler after dust filtration.
-Also the flue gas comes out of the boiler and exhausted into atmosphere through stacks.
-These constitute air and flue gas circuit.
-The flow of air and also the static pressure inside the steam boiler (called draught) is maintained by two fans called Forced Draught (FD) fan and Induced Draught(ID) fan.
+The ambient air is allowed to enter the boiler after dust filtration.
+Also, the flue gas comes out of the boiler and gets exhausted into the atmosphere through stacks.
+These constitute air and flue gas circuits.

 The total scheme of a typical thermal power station along with different circuits is illustrated below.

-The Boiler Drum actually maintains a head for natural circulation of two phase mixture (steam + water) through the water tubes.
+The Boiler Drum maintains a head for natural circulation of a two-phase mixture (steam + water) through the water tubes.